-By 5pm on Friday, March 8, you need to send me an e-mail that lists your team members.
-By the beginning of class on Tue., March 19 you need to e-mail me a short description of your chosen application domain.
+By the beginning of class on Thursday, Oct.
+16, you need to send me an e-mail that lists your team members.
+By midnight on Sunday, Oct.
+19, you need to e-mail me a short description of your chosen application domain.